This award is designed for transfer students who have leadership potential, are community-service oriented and have a satisfactory GPA.

 Momodou is an international student from The Gambia, a small country in Africa.
-Graduating 2nd out of 20,000 students in his 9th grade class, Momodou received numerous awards and scholarships to high school including a full tuition waiver and the Trust Bank Excellence Award of Achievement.
+Graduating second out of 20,000 students in his ninth-grade class, Momodou received numerous awards and scholarships to high school, including a full tuition waiver and the Trust Bank Excellence Award of Achievement.

-A six time Dean’s/President’s Honors student and member of Phi Theta Kappa at PCC, He will be pursuing a degree in Biology.
+A six-time Dean’s/President’s Honors student and member of Phi Theta Kappa at PCC, he will pursue a degree in biology.

 Clark Community College

-A Running Start student while at Hudson’s Bay High School, Ramona also managed to divide her time between Student Government, Varsity Basketball, and National Honor Society.
-A first generation Honors student at Clark, Ramona was also active as a tutor in the Student Learning Center and a Volunteer with the Urban Youth Program.
+A Running Start student while at Hudson’s Bay High School, Ramona also divided her time among student government, varsity basketball and the National Honor Society.
+A first-generation honors student at Clark, Ramona also served as a tutor in the Student Learning Center and a volunteer with the Urban Youth Program.

 Lower Columbia College

-Brett has had an interesting educational journey.
-After homeschooling, he continued his education obtaining an AAS in Machine Trades.
-Two years after entering the workforce, Brett returned to LCC where he was named 2011 English student of the year and selected for the 2012 All-Washington Academic Team.
+Brett was home-schooled, then continued his education obtaining an AAS in Machine Trades.
+Two years after entering the workforce, Brett returned to LCC, where he was named 2011 English student of the year and selected for the 2012 All-Washington Academic Team.

-Brett completed his AA-DTA with Honors, and will be pursuing a Bachelor’s Degree in Engineering.
+Brett completed his AA-DTA with honors and will pursue a bachelor’s degree in engineering.

 Mt.
 Hood Community College